nextflow-io/nextflow/docs/vscode.md

 }
 ```

-The strict config syntax does not support functions, and only allows statements like variables and if statements in closure expressions.
-This kind of configuration can be achieved with a dynamic include:
+The strict config syntax does not support functions, and only allows statements like variables and if statements within closures.
+You can achieve the same dynamic configuration by using a dynamic include:

 ```groovy
 includeConfig ({